cubefs/cubefs/docs/source/user-guide/metanode.rst

-   "consulAddr", "string", "Addresses of monitor system", "No" "exporterPort", "string", "Port for monitor system", "No" "masterAddr", "string", "Addresses of master server", "Yes" "totalMem","string", "Max memory metadata used.
+   "consulAddr", "string", "Addresses of monitor system", "No" "exporterPort", "string", "Port for monitor system", "No" "masterAddr", "string", "Addresses of master server", "Yes" "zoneName", "string", "Specified zone. ``default`` by default.", "No" "totalMem","string", "Max memory metadata used.
 The value needs to be higher than the value of *metaNodeReservedMem* in the master configuration.
 Unit: byte", "Yes"